julienvincent/clojure-test.nvim/README.md

 ## Project Status

-This is very **alpha software**.
-It's built for my personal use and I am developing it out as I go.
-Use at your own risk
+This is **very alpha software**.
+It's built for my personal use, and I am developing it out as I go.
+Use at your own risk.

 ## Configuration